-Prior to CSS, nearly all of the presentational attributes of HTML documents were contained within the HTML markup; all font colors, background styles, element alignments, borders and sizes had to be explicitly described, within the HTML.
+Prior to CSS, nearly all of the presentational attributes of HTML documents were contained within the HTML markup (specifically inside the HTML tags); all font colors, background styles, element alignments, borders and sizes had to be explicitly described, within the HTML.

-CSS solve these problems, by allowing web designers to move much of that formatting information to a separate style sheet resulting in considerably simpler HTML markup.
+CSS solves these problems by allowing web developers to move much of that formatting information to a separate style sheet resulting in considerably simpler HTML markup.

 Origin of CSS